tskit-dev/msprime/docs/interchange.rst

 third requirement ensures that we cannot have loops, since time is always increasing as we ascend the tree.

-Semantically, to ensure a valid tree sequence there is one further requirement:
+To ensure a valid tree sequence there is one further requirement:

 - The set of intervals on which each node is a child must be disjoint.